xpo1256/project-game-week-1/README.md

 **The user interface is clear and uncomplicated**

 ## all Features have been add for the Game :
-1- background Changeable
+1- background Changeable\
-2- timer make more challenges for the user
+2- timer make more challenges for the user\
-3- showes all messages for the user if he win or lose 4- when the user eat food increase the size of the snake 5- when the user eat food the score also increase by 1 point 6- modren ui/ux
+3- showes all messages for the user if he win or lose\
+4- when the user eat food increase the size of the snake\
+5- when the user eat food the score also increase by 1 point\
+6- modren ui/ux\
-7- border containes 400 div styled by grid
+7- border containes 400 div styled by grid\
-8- the snake generated randomely
+8- the snake generated randomely\
-9- the food generated randomely
+9- the food generated randomely \
 10- adding drawer that containes button for each background

 ## How To play Game
-1- open live server
+1- open live server\
-2- press any kind of arrow keys at keyboard that will move the snake 3- try to eat many food as u can to get best score
+2- press any kind of arrow keys at keyboard that will move the snake\
+3- try to eat many food as u can to get best score\
 4- survive until the countdown finish to win the game

-### 1. Download Or Clone The Repository

 # Code Explaination